hdtodd/WP_433/docs/WP_install.md

 ### Replacing Sensors

-The code was designed to make it relatively easy to replace the repository set of sensors (MPL3115, DHT20, DS18B20, Light-01) with other sensors:
+The code was designed to make it relatively easy to replace the repository's set of sensors (MPL3115, DHT20, DS18B20, Light-01) with other sensors:

 *  Sensor data for all the sensors are collected in `readSensors()` and reported back to the Serial Monitor by `reportSensors()`, so most editing would be done in those two procedures.
 *  The sensor data (except Arduino VCC) are collected in a single `struct recordValues` variable.
 *  All data are represented as type `float` in that `struct` record.
-*  The intentionally-succinct main `loop()` code converts those `float` values to the type appropriate for the data being transmitted (e.g., `light` is a `uint8_t` to represent 0% to 100%; temperatures are of type `int16_t`; etc.), with the data type in that loop designed to match the format needed for transmission in the `omni` protocol and as packed for message transmission by `pack_msg()` in the `class WP_433` definition.
+*  The intentionally-succinct main `loop()` code converts those `float` values to the type appropriate for the data being transmitted (e.g., in the ISM message packet, the value for `light` is a `uint8_t` byte to represent 0% to 100%; temperatures are of type `int16_t`; etc.), with the data type in that loop designed to match the format needed for transmission in the `omni` protocol and as packed for message transmission by `pack_msg()` in the `class WP_433` definition.

 So to use a different type of sensor, you would: